vercel/next.js/examples/with-aws-amplify/README.md

       ?
 Are you sure you want to continue?
 Yes
       ?
 Do you want to generate code for your newly created GraphQL API Yes ?
 Choose the code generation language target javascript ?
-Enter the file name pattern of graphql queries, mutations and subscriptions src/graphql/**/*.ts ?
+Enter the file name pattern of graphql queries, mutations and subscriptions src/graphql/**/*.js ?
 Do you want to generate/update all possible GraphQL operations - queries, mutations and subscriptions Yes ?
-Enter maximum statement depth [increase from default if your schema is deeply nested] 2 ?
-Enter the file name for the generated code src/API.ts
+Enter maximum statement depth [increase from default if your schema is deeply nested] 2
    ```
 </details>